Battle Circus (film)

 Battle Circus is a 1953 American war film directed by Richard Brooks, who also co-wrote the screenplay with married writing duo Laura Kerr and Allen Rivkin.
 The movie stars Humphrey Bogart and June Allyson, and costars Keenan Wynn and Robert Keith.

-The film is set in Korea during the Korean War.
-Bogart (in his only film for Metro-Goldwyn-Mayer) plays a surgeon and commander of Mobile Army Surgical Hospital (MASH) 8666 (shortened to "66" in the dialogue), with Allyson playing a newly arrived nurse.
+The film is set in South Korea during the Korean War.
+Bogart (in his only film for Metro-Goldwyn-Mayer) plays Major Jed Webbe, a surgeon and commander of Mobile Army Surgical Hospital (MASH) 8666 (shortened to "66" in the dialogue), with Allyson playing Lieutenant Ruth McCara, a newly arrived nurse.
 Despite initial obstacles, their love flourishes against a background of war, enemy attacks, death and injury.